 The Main Street Lending Program is a four-year loan for businesses with fewer than 10,000 employees and revenues of less than $2.5 billion per year.
 Qualifying businesses may receive funding from both the SBA’s Paycheck Protection Program and the Federal Reserve’s Main Street Lending Program.

 Massachusetts has established a separate $10 million small-business loan fun (similar to the one created in the wake of recent gas explosions in the Merrimack Valley).
 The fund, which will also include non-profits, is set up through the Massachusetts Capital Growth Corporation. www.empoweringsmallbusiness.org.

 As of 12:30 pm on March 19, 2020, however, the state is no longer accepting applications for this program.

 Paid Family and Medical Leave

-The U.S. Department of Labor’s Wage and Hour Division (WHD) announced its first round of published guidance to provide information to employees and employers about how each will be able to take advantage of the protections and relief offered by the Families First Coronavirus Response Act (FFCRA) when it takes effect on April 1, 2020.
+The U.S. Department of Labor’s Wage and Hour Division (WHD) announced its first round of published guidance to provide information to employees and employers about how each will be able to take advantage of the protections and relief offered by the Families First Coronavirus Response Act (FFCRA) which took effect on April 1.

 FFCRA applies to businesses with fewer than 500 employees to provide employees with paid leave, either for the employee’s own health needs or to care for family members.
 Documents provide guidance such as how an employer must count the number of employees to determine coverage; how small businesses can obtain an exemption; how to count hours for part-time employees; and how to calculate the wages employees are entitled to under this law.